 The maturity of the market was proven after its short-term stability last August 6.
 2 months later, it remained in the $6,300 to $6,800 price range.
 And even more surprising is it rarely beaks the $6,800 price mark while Ripple and Ethereum demonstrated high volatility.
 Additionally, Bitcoin only dropped nine percent of its market evaluation while Ethereum and Ripple recorded 50 percent market drops—this led XRP, the native currency of Ripple, and ETH, the base currency of Ethereum to also go downhill in the second half of September.
 Other cryptocurrencies’ security fluctuates rapidly because of this ripple effect, proving that the higher the volatility, the riskier the security.
 Therefore, it is evident that the low volatility and increase in the stability of Bitcoin allowed the market to become less “sensitive to hype and specific events.”

-Going over the list of businesses that remained loyal to Bitcoin despite some major corrections, it was reported that the crypto-market achieved an all-time high at $800 billion throughout 2017.
+Going over the list of businesses remaining loyal to Bitcoin despite some major corrections, it was reported that the crypto-market achieved an all-time high at $800 billion throughout 2017.
 This further strengthened the potential entrance of institutional investors and triggered a new wave of interest to retail traders, individual entrepreneurs, and even encouraged more Bitcoin casinos to fill up the market.